amjadshakir/record-shop/README.md

 - **PUT /api/v1/record/{recordId}/{stock}**: Update the stock amount of a music record.
 - **GET /api/v1/record/album/{albumName}**: Retrieve music records by album name.

-For comprehensive details on how to utilize these endpoints effectively, please refer to the API Documentation.

 ## Contributing

-We warmly welcome contributions to enhance the Record Shop Application.
+We welcome contributions to enhance the Record Shop Application.
 Here's how you can get involved:

 1. **Fork the Project**: Fork the project to your GitHub account.